SEPTEMBER 28, 2019 – MESQUITE, NV*

 Over the past few years we’ve sadly experienced locals or random drivers removing the arrows or pointing them in the wrong direction after we’ve placed them.
 So please don’t rely on arrows.
-Our experience is that riders get lost whether the course is marked or not – because they’re not paying attention.
-Fewer riders get lost when they’re mindful of where they are on the route sheet.
+You won’t get lost if you’re mindful of where you are on the route sheet.
 Please understand and take responsibility for navigation.
 Make it part of your experience.
 If you’re navigationally challenged, please use a GPS.
-We also provide maps and download-able files via RideWithGPS.com.
-Each event page will have a link.

 Personal SAG Vehicles: